South Bend’s oldest park is no relic of the past.

 Howard Park is instead a re-imagined destination for locals and visitors alike.
 It’s a gathering place and an area for outdoor exploration.
 It’s fun, family friendly and accessible.
 There’s something for every season, but there’s no doubt it shines brightest during winter.

-The park’s centerpiece is a 16,000-square foot ice trail and pond that features rolling hills and soft curves as skaters glide around the loop.
+The park’s centerpiece is a 16,000-square foot ice trail and pond, scheduled to open Nov.
+27, that features rolling hills and soft curves as skaters glide around the loop.
 There’s even a bridge that overlooks entryway to the nearby playground (more on that later).

 Attached to the trail, the ice pond offers a more traditional skating experience.
 It can be used for those learning to skate or for other activities, like broomball.